yudukikun5120/self-esteem/README.md

+⚠ This repoitory's feature was transferred to [manaba Enhanced](https://github.com/manaba-enhanced-for-tsukuba/manaba-enhanced) and I suggest you use it.

 # self-esteem
 The chrome extension enables chrome to show the relative position of your score numerically at the manaba grade pages.